First look at OCR

 If anyone has more information on OCR engines for the Mac (commercial or open source), please let me know.

-3 thoughts on “First look at OCR
+3 Replies to “First look at OCR”

 1. Well, you do have a point.
 Same with speech recognition though, it doesn't work 100% all the time, but it oes save alot of time.
 Only thing I've had trouble with in OCR is with logosand odd fonts.